 With ten goals in the first nine games, he even improved on the record set by club legend Bobby Charlton and helped José Mourinho's team to second place - even though the Red Devils were 19 points behind city rivals Manchester City.
 The following season, Manchester United went into chaos: Mourinho was fired in December 2018 and the team was entrusted to Ole Gunnar Solskjaer.
 But: The new coach appreciated Lukaku less than his predecessor and preferred Marcus Rashford.

-That's how he ended up in Italy in the summer at Inter Milan.
+New challenges That's how he ended up in Italy in the summer at Inter Milan.
 Again he became a record transfer.
 Inter Milan spent 75 million euros on him, the highest transfer in the history of the club.
 The new and ambitious coach of the "Nerazzurri", Antonio Conte, would have liked to have brought Lukaku back to Chelsea FC when he was coach there.

 The footsteps Lukaku found at Inter could hardly be bigger.
 His predecessor was crowd favourites and superstar Mauro Icardi, who was on the verge of being eliminated in Milan and finally moved to Paris.

 And so far Lukaku is doing very well.
 He already has five goals to his name after eight league games.
 In the Champions League he's still without a goal, but that's about to change against BVB.
 Because coach Conte relies on him.
 With his physical strength (1.91m, 94kg) he forces the defenders to cover him twice, because a free Lukaku is always dangerous to score.